zero-ones-given/zero-ones-simulated/README.md

 - Build and run the Unity project
 - Once the simulator is running, you can get the overhead video feed (in [MJPEG format](https://en.wikipedia.org/wiki/Motion_JPEG)) from: [http://localhost:8080](http://localhost:8080)
 - You can control one of the robots with your keyboard (this is enabled in the default configuration for testing purposes)
-- You can control another robot by sending comma or semicolon delimited string of motor values as UDP packets to localhost port 3001 or 3002
+- You can control another robot by sending semicolon delimited string of motor values as UDP packets to localhost port 3001 or 3002
     - The values shoud be between 100 and -100
 - You can change the starting positions and control methods by editing the configuration.json